ISISComputingGroup/ibex_developers_manual/Ferro-Magnetic_Resonance_equipment.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC) > [Partially Supported Devices](Partially-Supported-Devices) > [Ferro-Magnetic Resonance equipment (FMR)](Ferro-Magnetic_Resonance_equipment)

+## Description of purpose of equipment (Abstract of talk given by principal investigator on 01/07/2020)

+> Ferromagnetic Resonance Spectroscopy

+> Modern day fast computation necessitates high density data storage systems.
+This could be achieved through the development of multilayer thin films, consisting of alternating hard and soft magnetic layers, which exhibit magnetic moment exchange coupling at the interfaces.
+However, Ferromagnetic Resonance (FMR) measures the bulk magnetisation dynamics of a sample and hence cannot probe these interlayer interactions.
+Therefore, this project aims to explore the capabilities of FMR as a magnetic characterisation technique through the development of three novel sample environments.
+Firstly, FMR combined with Polarised Neutron Reflectometry, using the beamline POLREF, can map a sample’s magnetisation dynamics at each atomic layer, therefore improving the resolution of magnetic detection.
+Also, the novel sample environments of variable temperature FMR and temperature gradient FMR offer the potential of investigating the effect of temperature on magnetic moment switching and spin wave formation.

 ## Ferro-Magnetic Resonance equipment (FMR)

 This is a small collection of devices which internal users of ISIS are testing offline, but have used on the POLREF beamline.
 They have written a control program in LabVIEW which runs on a separate machine and communicates with these devices and handles the setpoints, scan/sweep procedure and data file generation.